KonstantinGeist/hammer/README.md

 # How to build and run

+#### Ubuntu

 To build, run:

-    ./scripts/make.sh
+    git clone git@github.com:KonstantinGeist/hammer
+    cd hammer
+    make

-This will build the project, run tests, run a linter, and create a `hammer` executable in the `bin` folder.
+This will build the project, run tests, execute linting and create a `hammer` executable in the `bin` folder.

-Also, see other scripts in the `scripts` folder.
+To run unit tests only:

+    make test

+To run a specific test suite:

+    make test suite=strings

+To execute linting only:

+    make check

+To clean all build artifacts:

+    make clean